shingetsu-gou/shingetsu-gou/README.md

 ## Feature

 1. Setting files are compatible with ones of saku 4.6.1.
-2. You can use cache of saku without modification, but you cannot use cache of Gou with saku.
-   But there is --sakurifice option to convert Gou cache to saku one.
+2. use sqlite3 for cache.(not compatible with Saku)
 2. Gou uses less (about half of ) memory usage than saku.
 3. Portable because there is only one binary file for each platforms and no need to prepare runtime.
    Just download and click one binary to run.
 4. (should be) faster than saku (?).
-5. Relaying by websocket for NAT users (testing now).

 ## Platform
-  * MacOS darwin/Plan9 on i386
+  * MacOS darwin on i386
-  * Windows/OpenBSD on i386/amd64
+  * Windows on i386/amd64
-  * Linux/NetBSD/FreeBSD on i386/amd64/arm
+  * Linux on i386/amd64/arm
-  * Solaris on amd64

 ## Requirements

 * git
+* gcc(for compiling mattn/go-sqlite3)
-* go 1.4+
+* go 1.7

 are required to compile.